 - Eating regular, healthy meals

-As a victim of crime, it is important to understand that you have options for seeking justice.
-The criminal justice system seeks to prosecute those who have wronged you, but it is not the only avenue you have for seeking justice.
-The civil justice system presents another opportunity for you to receive compensation for abuse suffered.
+Lastly, while the criminal justice system seeks to prosecute those who have wronged you, but it is not the only avenue you have for seeking justice.
+The Pennsylvania civil justice system presents another opportunity for you to receive compensation for abuse suffered.